Join today

 Matthew owns and operates a Maryland-based mobile anesthesia practice that has been in business since 1984.

 He speaks at many professional conferences, both nationally and internationally, involving topics such as stress management, wellness, business of anesthesia, and the practice of anesthesia.
-He is the host and producer of The Provider Wellness Podcast where he speaks with experts involving healthcare provider well being and self-care.
+He is the host and producer of The Provider Wellness Podcast, where he speaks with experts on healthcare provider well-being and self-care.

-Matthew is currently the President-Elect of the Maryland Association of Nurse Anesthetists, and an appointed member of the American Association of Nurse Anesthesiology Health & Wellness Committee.
+Matthew is the immediate past President-Elect of the Maryland Association of Nurse Anesthetists and an appointed member of the American Association of Nurse Anesthesiology Health & Wellness Committee.

 He is adjunct faculty at Virginia Commonwealth University, Thomas Jefferson University, and Georgetown University Schools of Nurse Anesthesia.